bercikovalik/ScholarshipCalc/README.md

-# Corvinus University scholarship calculation tool
+# University scholarship calculation tool

 The tools can be accessed through this landing page: https://mainmenu.streamlit.app